-We can notify government authorities if we believe a patient is the victim of abuse, neglect or domestic violence.
-We will make this disclosure only when specifically required or authorized by law or when the patient agrees to the disclosure.
+Capital Caring Health is allowed to notify government authorities if the Hospice believes a patient is the victim of abuse, neglect or domestic violence.
+The Hospice will make this disclosure only when specifically required or authorized by law or when the patient agrees to the disclosure.